ctmm-initiative/ctmmweb/README.md

 ## Usage

+**Note: every plot in plot 3 itself have x y axes in same scale, but scales across plots need to be fixed in next version.**

 The web page have a side bar at left for each stage of analysis.
 The top right corner have some links for project background and help (the "messages" format is not perfect for this purpose, I will polist it later).

 Intro page serve as help for the analysis.
 (Current page is just a placeholder)